torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 .. note::

-  Using the probe interface is discouraged as it is easy to crash the kernel, because Linux cannot validate user input; this interface might be removed in the future.
+  Using the probe interface is discouraged as it is easy to crash the kernel, because GNU/Linux cannot validate user input; this interface might be removed in the future.

 Onlining and Offlining Memory Blocks
 ====================================

-After a memory block has been created, Linux has to be instructed to actually make use of that memory: the memory block has to be "online".
+After a memory block has been created, GNU/Linux has to be instructed to actually make use of that memory: the memory block has to be "online".

-Before a memory block can be removed, Linux has to stop using any memory part of the memory block: the memory block has to be "offlined".
+Before a memory block can be removed, GNU/Linux has to stop using any memory part of the memory block: the memory block has to be "offlined".

-The Linux kernel can be configured to automatically online added memory blocks and drivers automatically trigger offlining of memory blocks when trying hotunplug of memory.
+The GNU/Linux kernel can be configured to automatically online added memory blocks and drivers automatically trigger offlining of memory blocks when trying hotunplug of memory.
 Memory blocks can only be removed once offlining succeeded and drivers may trigger offlining of memory blocks when attempting hotunplug of